+School Uniform is worn by all students up to the end of Year 11.
+If students are not in full uniform they will work in isolation until the correct uniform is being worn.
 Pupils are expected to be clean, neat and tidy and to take a pride in their appearance.
 Individual fashion statements, such as extreme hairstyles, e.g. Mohican haircuts or colours, i.e. red, blue, etc. are not permitted.
 Tramlines or other shaved shapes in the hair and 'bar codes' in eyebrows are also not permitted.
-Decorative attachments should not be worn in hair.

-All items must be clearly marked with the pupil's name.
+All items must be clearly marked with the pupil's name as uniform/PE kit is often misplaced.